 I really like how Jackie used tender, flaky hearts of palm to make these faux fish taco bowls.
 Especially since I am not a big fan of the super processed meat alternatives that seem to be popping up all over the vegan market these days.
-Hearts of palm are a great alternative to fish though – it’s light and flaky just like fish and really lends itself as a blank canvas to the other flavors you pair with it.
+Hearts of palm are a great alternative to fish.
+It’s light and flaky just like fish and really lends itself as a blank canvas to the other flavors you pair with it.

-Now, back to Jackie’s book, Vegan Bowl Attack– it’s fun, approachable vegan food that literally anyone at your table can enjoy and there is even a recipe for gluten free strawberries & cream hush puppies!
-You guy’s know I am ALL over that one!
+Now, back to Jackie’s book, Vegan Bowl Attack– it’s fun, approachable vegan food that literally anyone at your table can enjoy.
+There is even a recipe for gluten free strawberries & cream hush puppies!
+You guys know I am ALL over that one!

 Vegan “Fish” Taco Bowl

 - 1 cup (70 g) shredded red cabbage